HagayHaut/leetcode/README.md

-# Simple REPLit and Algorithm Storage
+# REPL and Algorithm Storage
 ## Practice Data Structures and Algoritms
 ### Store your solutions and comments